AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --autotile <tilesize>

     For the underlying ImageCache, turn on auto-tiling with the given tile size.
-Setting *tilesize* to 0 turns off auto-tiling.
+Setting *tilesize* to 0 turns off auto-tiling (the default is off).
 If auto-tile is turned on, The ImageCache "autoscanline" feature will also be enabled.
 See Section :ref:`imagecacheattr-autotile` for details.

 .. option:: --iconfig <name> <value>